dineshj3d/RepData_PeerAssessment1/PA1_template.md

 #### STEP 5 - Are there differences in activity patterns between weekdays and weekends?
-To answer this question, first flag each observation as either a 'weekend' or 'weekday'.
-First compute the day of week when each  obeservation (row) was taken.
+To answer this question, flag each observation as either a 'weekend' or 'weekday'.
+Compute the day of week when each  obeservation (row) was taken.
 A Saturday and Sunday observation is flagged as 'weekend', the rest 'weekday.
 Plot a separate time series graph for 'weekend' and 'weekday'

 ```r